bryntum/siesta/src/guides/getting_started_browser/getting_started_browser.md

 Debugging
 =========

-To debug the browser test, launch it, with additional option `--headless=false`:
+To debug the browser test, place a `debugger` statement in it, then launch it as an individual test, with additional option `--headless=false`:

 ```shell
 npx siesta http://localhost/my_project/tests/basic_test.t.js --brower firefox --headless=false